nicoder/blog/2013/09/02/ctrl_n.md

 (in this case think `n` for next, `p` for previous).

-So it's a 'dumb' kind of automcompletion, not 'intellisense', but I find it very useful.
+So it's a 'dumb' kind of autocompletion, not 'intellisense', but I find it very useful.

 From what I have experienced Vim looks for matches in the opened buffers, but